Penalty-Based Feedback Control and Finite Element Analysis for the Stabilization of Nonlinear Reaction-Diffusion Equations: Introduction.

-In this article, we examine boundary penalization techniques for the nonlinear reaction-diffusion equation with Dirichlet boundary feedback control.
-Since this type of boundary controls does not naturally appear in the weak formulations, therefore, we employ boundary penalization to transform the above mentioned problem \eqref{ch1}–\eqref{ch2} into an equivalent Robin boundary problem \eqref{p1}–\eqref{p2}, which is defined later.
-This transformation is advantageous, as Robin boundary conditions are more amenable to finite element implementations in boundary control problems.
+In this article, we examine the boundary penalization techniques for the closed loop system \eqref{ch1}–\eqref{c}.
+Furthermore, we demonstrate the result of \cite{19M1252235} numerically.
+Since this type of boundary control does not naturally appear in the weak formulations, we use a boundary penalization to transform the above closed loop system \eqref{ch1}–\eqref{c} into an equivalent Robin boundary problem \eqref{p1}–\eqref{p2}, which is defined later.
+This transformation is advantageous, as Robin boundary conditions are more amenable to finite element implementations than Dirichlet boundary conditions, as is also the case for boundary feedback control problems.
 To the best of our knowledge, this work presents the first application of penalization techniques to Dirichlet boundary feedback control problems related to the reaction-diffusion type equation.